These are the Venusfigurinen von Petersfells, historical works of art discovered in South Germany that date back to Ice Age times:

 My passion when I travel is to identify those local things, well known in a place but unheard of outside of it.
 In this part of Spain, this would have to be flaons,

-A familiar sight to anyone who visits the cheese factory in Gruyères – but probably not well known outside of that.
+Continuing the series, a familiar sight to anyone who visits the cheese factory in Gruyères – but probably not well known outside of that.
 Cheese is produced in an ongoing process, in which the day’s shipment of milk is processed into “wheels.”
 The wheels are are stored very neatly in a climate controlled warehouse the size of a football field.

 And a robot, shown here in the center, attends to their daily needs, flipping each wheel over on its face, dusting off the surface, and – unless I miss my guess – spraying it with a light saline solution.